TK90X: TK95

 The TK90X was replaced by the TK95, which had a different keyboard and case (identical to the Commodore Plus4), while the circuit board and schematics remained unchanged (the motherboard was marked as TK90X).
 It also used the same ULA as the TK90X, with only digital logic ports and the analogue part outside the ULA chip.

 This machine had a few ROM differences that made it more compatible with the original ZX Spectrum (e.g., the game Mikie runs only on the TK95, not on the TK90X).
 Some users created a switch the enabled choosing between the original TK90X, TK95 or ZX Spectrum ROM internally, in order to be able to run all of the Spectrum's software.

 Export model

-During the 1980s Brazilians were not allowed to import computers and therefore the TK90X became the first affordable color computer in the market.
+During the 1980s Brazilians were not allowed to import computers due to local laws forbidding imports of computers at the time and therefore the TK90X became the first affordable color computer in the market.
 It was successful in other Latin American countries, such as Uruguay and Argentina, as an export model using a different circuit board and schematics, and the same Ferranti ULA as the ZX Spectrum.

 Because of its affordability in Latin America, many commercial software programs were developed locally for small business use and millions of users had their first computer experience with the TK90.

-There's an active user base of enthusiasts of this computer, with dedicated websites discussing software preservation, peripherals and homebrew development and modifications.
+There are active websites used by enthusiasts of this computer discussing software preservation, peripherals and homebrew development and modifications.